lll-lll-lll-lll/mifer/README.md

 ![](./public/icon.png)

 # Overview
-mifer is a package which generate an 'INSERT' QUERY by the random data from a table info
+mifer is a library which generate an 'INSERT' QUERY by the random data from a table info

 # Usage